BEAM (Building & Establishment Automated Mapper)

 • UN-Habitat Mexico

-BEAM quickly generates shapefiles of rooftops to help municipalities to
+BEAM quickly generates shapefiles of rooftops to help municipalities to:

 • maintain up-to-date records and maps

-• better prioritise upgrading interventions
+• better prioritize upgrading interventions

 • improve basic service delivery